V-Sekai/manuals/decisions/20211105-iterate-faster-on-wasgo-prototype-by-using-godot-34.md

-# Iterate faster on WasGo prototype by using Godot 3.4
+# Rejected: Iterate faster on WasGo prototype by using Godot 3.4

 - Status: rejected <!-- draft | rejected | accepted | deprecated | superseded by -->
 - Deciders: V-Sekai,fire,